 The people who did execute policies of Manifest Destiny did so in a variety of ways.
 The more notable instances of Manifest Destiny at work include:

-- War of 1812 – The American government was threatening to annex British land in Canada prior to 1812, and that was one of the reasons for the War of 1812.
+- War of 1812 – The American government was threatening to annex British land in Canada before 1812, and that was one of the reasons for the War of 1812.
 Once the war ended, Manifest Destiny caught on quickly throughout the new country.

 - The Treaty of 1818 – One of Adams’ last acts as a believer in Manifest Destiny was the Treaty of 1818 with Britain and Ireland.
 The Treaty of 1818 established the border between Canada and the United States, and it pushed the United States’ territory all the way out to the Pacific Ocean.
 The state of Oregon was originally a territory that was co-owned by Britain and the United States.